DigitalPublishingToolkit/CriticalMemeReader/md/04introduction.md

-Learning Video,’ ‘Double Pregnant FROZEN ELSA vs DOCTOR! w/ Spiderman vs Joker Maleficent Hulk Baby - Superhero Fun’ and the myriad other examples of recombinant YouTube Kids’ grotesquery, the dead eyes of ‘Momo,’ or the psychic terrorism of the ‘Blue Whale Challenge’ that Anirban Baishya discusses in this collection:
+Learning Video,’ ‘Double Pregnant FROZEN ELSA vs DOCTOR! w/ Spiderman vs Joker Maleficent Hulk Baby - Superhero Fun’ and the myriad other examples of recombinant YouTube Kids’ grotesquery, the dead eyes of ‘Momo,’ or the psychic terrorism of the ‘Blue Whale Challenge’ <a href='ch026.xhtml'>that Anirban Baishya discusses</a> in this collection:

 > Memetic terror is an affective, networked fear of breaching.
 It
 > replicates itself through exposure to repeated information,
 > reverberating throughout digital infrastructures, as it interacts with
 > personal devices, policy, and regulation, as well as users’ bodies.
-> (add page no. in final reader)

 These moments get their affective charge from witnessing—however briefly—the seething incomprehensibility from which the meme emerges and